✓ Evidence Based

 Insoluble Fiber Foods

-Here are the foods you should include in your diet to make sure that your daily insoluble fiber intake is on point:
+Below is a diverse list of diverse foods rich in insoluble fiber, to ensure your daily insoluble fiber intake is on point:

 1. Wheat Bran

-The Hemicellulose & Cellulose content of Wheat Bran is 44% & 32.2% of its total dietary fiber respectively.
+Insoluble Fiber Content: 100 grams of Wheat Bran contains approximately 36.3 grams of insoluble fiber.
+The Hemicellulose and Cellulose content of Wheat Bran constitute 44% and 32.2% of its total dietary fiber, respectively.

 2. Linseed (Flaxseed)